MaxwellVolz/maxwellvolz.github.io/about.md

 permalink: /about/
 ---

-Information about me and the site is coming soon!
+The site is owned and operated by Max Volz.
+Developer.
+Gamer.

 ### Contact me

-Connect with me via Github.
+Via Github.
 Link at the bottom.